CI/CD with Docker for Beginners

 Role of Docker in CI/CD

 Docker plays a key role in the CI/CD pipeline.
-To begin with, Docker is supported by a majority of the build systems like Jenkins, Bamboo, Travis, etc.
+It is supported by most build systems, such as Jenkins, Bamboo, Travis, etc.

 The first step you take to integrate Docker into a CI/CD pipeline is to create a Dockerfile and adding to the source code repository.
 A Dockerfile is a text file that contains a set of instructions for building a Docker image.
 Below is an example of a Dockerfile: